SpyglassMC/Spyglass/README.md

 All the references of the same symbol in the whole workspace will be renamed.

-**WARNING**: your input can be accidentally corrupted by using this feature.
-Use it at your own risk.
-You can use the Rename Preview operation provided by VSCode to make sure that nothing is broken before actually renaming.

 ![rename-objective](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/rename-objective.gif)

 Additionally, if you rename a namespaced ID with file definition (e.g. the ID for advancement, function, loot table, predicate, recipe or tag), the corresponding file in the workspace will be renamed/moved too.